-I have been a parent for just the past eight years, so whatever I am suggesting below is from my limited experience.
+I have been a parent for just the past twelve years, so whatever I am suggesting below is from my limited experience.

-When it comes to money, I have realised that whatever little Kavya has learnt has been by watching me and my wife handle our money.
+When it comes to money, I have realized that whatever little Kavya has learned has been by watching me and my wife handle our money.

-So I feel proud to know that, at a tender age of eight, she knows the importance of…
+So I feel proud to know that, at a tender age of twelve, she knows the importance of…

-- Not following the crowd (she is happy that her father owns a small car even as her friends’ fathers are moving to bigger ones)
+- Not following the crowd (she is fine ‘not’ owning a mobile phone even as all her friends do)

 - Avoiding borrowing money (she is happy that Papa has no liabilities on his head and that’s why he will never have to go to work on a job to earn money to pay off any debt)

 - Giving (she reminded us that the annual sponsorship of two kids are coming up due, and is always willing to give away her possessions to anyone who cannot afford them)

 - Enjoying life instead of running after money (she wants Papa and Mummy to stay with her 24×7, even if that means lesser money to spend on dresses etc.)